fxpio/composer-asset-plugin/README.md

 without installing NPM or Bower.

 This plugin works by transposing package information from NPM or Bower to a compatible version for Composer.
-This allows you to manage asset dependencies in a PHP based project much more easily.
+This allows you to manage asset dependencies in a PHP based project very easily.

 > **Warning!**
 >